HariAgus/PomodoroComposeDekstop/README.md

 - [ ] Implementing a dark theme
 - [ ] Added themed focus music options
 - [ ] Implementing about app and app versions that support mac, windows and linux
+- [ ] Runs on android and ios platforms

 ## Contributions
 We welcome contributions to this project!
 If you would like to contribute, please do the following :